RedPitaya/Documentation/appsFeatures/examples/genRF-exm5.rst

 Description
 ***********

 This example shows how to program Red Pitaya to generate two synchronous analog signals.
-Voltage and frequency ranges depends on Red Pitaya model.
+Voltage and frequency ranges depend on Red Pitaya model.

 Required hardware